 This page created 7 November 2014, and last modified: 7 November 2014

-The second of the six auxilia palatina units listed under the Magister Militum per Illyricum is called the Ascarii iuniores.
+The fifth of the six auxilia palatina units listed under the Magister Militum per Illyricum is the Invicti iuniores.
 Its shield pattern is shown in various manuscripts as below:

 Return to the Notitia alphabetical unit list page.